xplorer² Quick Start Guide

 - Quick previewer .
 Shows a preview of the focused item - the one with the dotted rectangle around it - in the active pane, depending on the content.
 Figure 1 shows the preview of a MP3 file that involves playing it with windows media player (if installed); WMP is used for video previews, too.
 When the focus is on image files (GIF, JPG, etc) the pane will show a preview picture.
 For text files (TXT, DAT, INI, etc), the first few lines are shown and finally a hexadecimal preview for all other "binary" file types.
 The quick viewer pane is normally read-only but a few commands are available from a context menu (right-click to display it), e.g. Copy of text or graphics.
 [PRO] A second tab shows activeX (exact) previews of office documents and other popular file types.

 - Toolbar .
 Contains button-operated equivalents for some frequently used menu commands.
 It hosts the addressbar too, a combo box where you type paths for folders you intend to browse, and also command lines to execute.
 The drop-down portion contains the history of folders visited in both panes.
+Right click on a toolbar to change icon sizes and show or hide text labels using the context menu.
 You can customize and add new toolbars for the commands you use the most.

 - Status bar .
 It is separated in 7 areas: on the left you get various messages for information and errors.
 The second shows details for the focused item (type, size and modification date).
 The third part shows the index number of the focused item.
 The fourth shows information for the selection in the active pane; e.g. 2: 9,703,340 means that 2 files are selected and their total size is 9,703,340 bytes.
 The small fifth part shows an icon when a filter is constraining item visibility, and the sixth shows an icon when hidden and protected OS files are obscured.
 Finally the rightmost part shows the free space on the active drive.
 You can fine-tune the information displayed on a status bar through Tools | Options | Advanced.